DurthVadr/Cs452_project/html_reports/nba_prediction_report.md

 The analysis demonstrates that machine learning models can outperform traditional ELO rating systems for NBA game prediction.
 Key findings include:

-1. The Gradient Boosting model achieved the highest accuracy at 66.26%.
+1. The Logistic Regression model achieved the highest accuracy at 65.85%.
 2. Effective field goal percentage is the most important of the Four Factors in determining game outcomes.
 3. Teams can be effectively clustered based on their playing styles, which may provide insights for matchup analysis.
 4. Upset prediction remains challenging, but the model shows improvement over the baseline ELO system.